 If you want the benefits of heat therapy, be sure to look for a back massager with heat.

 16 Top Back Massagers for Self-Massage at Home

-Here’s a well-rounded line up of popular back massagers delivering people relief today:
+Here’s a well-rounded line up of the best back massagers delivering people relief today:

 1. Pure-Wave CM-07

-The PUREWAVE CM-07 is an electric hand-held percussion massager with 6 interchangeable massage head attachments for use on your back as well as soft tissue throughout your body.
+The PUREWAVE CM-07 is an electric handheld massager with 6 interchangeable massage head attachments for use on your back as well as soft tissue throughout your body.

-The large pad-like head can pulse your larger muscle groups to boost circulation.
+The large pad-like head can pulse your larger muscle groups to boost blood circulation.